onlyEugeneLi/film-shows-rating-app/README.md

 Hash the zip file to force update when code changes

 ## API Gateway

+> Embed the API gateway URL in the `index.html` JavaScript code!

+Create API gateway configuraiton

+creating the API Gateway REST API, resources, methods (including POST for the form data and OPTIONS for CORS), and integrations with the Lambda function

+API Gateway deployment

 ## DynamoDB Table for Web App Data